-Your personal information may be shared internally within the CCG, including with members of the HR department, Corporate Governance Team, payroll staff, your line manager, other managers in the department in which you work and IT staff if access to your personal information is necessary for the performance of their roles.
+Your personal information may be shared internally within the CCG, including with members of the HR department, Corporate Services and Governance Team, payroll staff, your line manager, other managers in the department in which you work and IT staff if access to your personal information is necessary for the performance of their roles.

 The CCG may also share your personal information with third-party service providers and their designated agents, such as: